 Tonsillitis is inflammation (swelling) of the tonsils.

 The tonsils are lymph nodes in the back of the mouth and top of the throat.
-They normally help to filter out bacteria and other germs to prevent infection in the body.
+They help to filter out bacteria and other germs to prevent infection in the body.

 A bacterial or viral infection can cause tonsillitis.
 Strep throat is a common cause.